-I can't think of anything good to say about acne.
-It can cause problems from a very young age through the golden years.
+There is nothing good to say about acne and the problems it can cause from a very young age through the golden years.
 One good thing is that scientific advances have created medicines and treatments that make this skin problem easier to treat.

 Acne medicines have powerful ingredients to fight bacteria.
-Unfortunately, those same ingredients can ruin towels, carpet fibers and clothes.
-Many over-the-counter products and prescription medications have the ingredients that will bleach fabrics.
+Unfortunately, those same ingredients can ruin towels, carpet fibers, and clothes.
+Many over-the-counter products and prescription medications have ingredients that will permanently bleach and discolor fabrics.

-Over the counter acne creams often contain Benzoyl peroxide which when combined with moisture becomes hydrogen peroxide that bleaches fabrics.
+Over-the-counter acne creams often contain Benzoyl peroxide.
+When it combines with moisture it becomes hydrogen peroxide which will bleach fabrics.
 Prescription cream or ointment acne medications may contain Azelaic acid (also known as Heptanedicarboxylic acid or Lepargylic acid) which will also cause bleaching of fabrics.

-At times, the Benzoyl peroxide and other ingredients combine with fabrics to leave an orange or rusty colored stain.
+At times, the Benzoyl peroxide and other ingredients combine with fabric dyes to leave an orange or rusty colored stain.
 These stains may also become permanent if not treated promptly.
-To remove the stains, fill a sink or large plastic tub with cool water and oxygen-based bleach (OxiClean, Clorox 2, Country Save Bleach or Purex 2 Color Safe Bleach are brand names).
+To remove the discoloration, fill a sink or large plastic tub with cool water and oxygen-based bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite).

-Completely submerge the garment or linen and allow it to soak for at least four hours but overnight is better.
+Completely submerge the fabric and allow it to soak for at least four hours. but overnight is better.
 Check the stain, if it is gone, wash the item as usual.
 If the stain remains, mix a new oxygen bleach/water solution and repeat the steps.
 It may take several treatments to remove the stain.
-This cleaning process is safe to use on all washable clothes - white and colored - except for silk, wool and anything trimmed with leather.
+This cleaning process is safe to use on all white and colored washable clothes except for silk, wool, or anything trimmed with leather.

-How To Remove Acne Medicine Stains From Dry Clean Only Clothes
+Acne Medicine Stains and Dry Clean Only Clothes

 As quickly as possible, take the item to a professional cleaner.
 Be sure to point out and identify the stain.
 Do not allow the stain to remain on the fabric for a long time and do not carry the stained item around in a hot car for several days.
 Remember, bleaching is permanent.

-How To Remove Acne Medicine Stains From Carpet and Upholstery
+Remove Acne Medicine Stains from Carpet and Upholstery

-Mix a solution of 1 teaspoon liquid hand dish washing soap and 1/4 cup distilled white vinegar with 1 cup very warm water.
-Dip a sponge, white cloth or soft-bristled brush into the solution.
-Apply liberally to the stained area.
+Mix a solution of one teaspoon liquid hand dishwashing soap and one-fourth cup distilled white vinegar with one cup very warm water.
+Dip a soft-bristled brush into the solution and apply liberally to the stained area.
 Work it in and allow it to work on the stain for at least five minutes.

 To prevent stains from acne medication: